code-423n4/2024-03-abracadabra-money/README.md

 - Node ideally v20 but earlier version should work as well.
 - Yarn
 - Linux / MacOS / WSL 2
-- Blast archive RPC (ankr, quicknode for example)
+- Blast archive RPC (Ankr, Quicknode for example)
-- Arbitrum archive RPC url to run the `LockingMultiRewards` tests
+- Arbitrum archive RPC URL to run the `LockingMultiRewards` tests
-- Ethereum archive RPC url to run the `MagicLpAggregator` tests
+- Ethereum archive RPC URL to run the `MagicLpAggregator` tests
 - Set the required rpc urls `BLAST_RPC_URL`, `MAINNET_RPC_URL` and `ARBITRUM_RPC_URL` in `.env.defaults` or ideally a `.env` file.

 ## Install